Updated: 11.02.2026

 Cryptocurrency companies can provide cryptocurrency exchanges, crypto transactions, and custodial services for digital assets.
 They may also validate blockchain transactions and offer financial services related to digital currencies and other virtual assets.

-What are post-registration obligations for crypto businesses?
+What are obligations for VASP’s?

 Crypto businesses must identify suspicious transactions, implement risk mitigation measures, and report to regulatory authorities.
 They must also comply with financial action task force standards and manage crypto transactions responsibly in the crypto space.